CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 }
 ```

 Save the file.
-(If you are using the built-in editor, the Save will be under the ``...`` icon in the upper right of the file editor area.)

 > For all the labs, the solution code for the lab is contained in the solution folder.
-If you want to check your code or need some help, you can always look or copy the solution code.
+If you want to check your code or need some help, you can always look at or copy the solution code.

 To see what you have done, run the following command: